simonguozirui/math-IA-P300/README.md

 pip install mne==0.13
 pip3 install mne
 ```

+Install the older Pygatt version for the BLE communication.
+`pip install pygatt==3.1.1`

 Finally, the code for streaming and recording data is compatible with Python
 2.7 and Python 3.x.
 However, the code for stimulus presentation relies on